-SECTION 6 - OVERWIDTH VEHICLES OR VEHICLES WITH LOAD
+SECTION 6 - OVER-WIDTH VEHICLES OR VEHICLES WITH LOAD

-6.1 All Overwidth Movements:
+6.1 All Over-width Movements:

-- 6.1.1 Must be equipped with extended mirrors. - 6.1.2 Must be loaded such that the overwidth portion is projecting on the passenger side of the transport vehicle whenever possible. - 6.1.3 Are restricted to daylight hours only, unless equipped with proper lighting and retroreflective tape, as described in the "Hours of Darkness" section of this manual or as specified on an approved "Lighting Plan Attachment" accompanying the permit. - 6.1.4 Are subject to weekend and holiday restrictions as noted on the face of the permit. - 6.1.5 Are subject to peak traffic restrictions in areas and times as specified on face of the permit. - 6.1.6 Must have "OVERSIZE", "OVERSIZE LOAD", or "WIDE LOAD" signs affixed to the front of the transport vehicle or roaded equipment and to the rear of the transport vehicle, roaded equipment, or load. - 6.1.7 Must have an amber high-intensity rotating, flashing, oscillating, or strobe type beacon or light bar (See paragraph 2.6.3) which must be visible for a minimum of 500 feet. - 6.1.8 Must use all pulloffs/turnouts in order that no other traffic is delayed more than ten (10) minutes and/or no more than five (5) vehicles in rural areas. - 6.1.9 Measurement for width is always done at the widest point which includes the entire roof line (eaves) and any additions on all structures, all appurtenances on modular type loads (such as door handles, light fixtures, ladders, piping, etc.), all safeguard equipment not specifically associated with the 102" legal width limitation of 17 AAC 25.
-23 CFR 658 Appendix D will be used as a guide for all load-related items that are exempted from measurement.
+- 6.1.1 Must be equipped with extended mirrors. - 6.1.2 Must be loaded such that the over-width portion is projecting on the passenger side of the transport vehicle whenever possible. - 6.1.3 Are restricted to daylight hours only, unless equipped with proper lighting and retroreflective tape, as described in the "Hours of Darkness" section of this manual or as specified on the permit. - 6.1.4 Are subject to weekend and holiday restrictions as noted on the face of the permit. - 6.1.5 Are subject to peak traffic restrictions in areas and times as specified on face of the permit. - 6.1.6 Must have "OVERSIZE", "OVERSIZE LOAD", or "WIDE LOAD" signs affixed to the front of the transport vehicle or roaded equipment and to the rear of the transport vehicle, roaded equipment, or load. - 6.1.7 Must have an amber high-intensity rotating, flashing, oscillating, or strobe type beacon or light bar (See paragraph 2.6.3) which must be visible for a minimum of 500 feet. - 6.1.8 Must use all pull-offs/turnouts in order to ensure that traffic is not delayed more than 10 minutes and/or that no more than five vehicles are delayed in rural areas. - 6.1.9 Measurement for width is always done at the widest point which includes the entire roof line (eaves) and any additions on all structures, all appurtenances on modular type loads (such as door handles, light fixtures, ladders, piping, etc.), all safeguard equipment not specifically associated with the 102 inch legal width limitation of 17 AAC 25.

-6.2 Over legal width but not exceeding 12' for all routes:
+6.2 Over legal width but not exceeding 12 feet:

-- 6.2.1 Vehicles or loads exceeding 10'6" must be accompanied by at least one (1) pilot/escort vehicle on all routes. - 6.2.2 Speed restrictions will be on permits for moving mobile homes. - 6.2.3 Maximum highway speed for other vehicles is the posted speed, unless otherwise stated on the permit.
+- 6.2.1 Vehicles or loads exceeding 10 feet 6 inches must be accompanied by at least one pilot/escort vehicle on all routes. - 6.2.2 Maximum highway speed is the posted speed on all routes, unless otherwise stated on the permit.

-6.3 Over 12' in width but not exceeding 14':
+6.3 Over 12 feet in width but not exceeding 14 feet:

-- 6.3.1 Must be accompanied by at least two (2) pilot/escort vehicles on all routes. - 6.3.2 Must have 16" red or fluorescent orange flags fixed on the widest point on each side or as stated on the permit. - 6.3.3 Maximum highway speed is the posted speed on all routes, unless otherwise noted on the permit.
+6.3.1 Must be accompanied by at least two pilot/escort vehicles on all routes, unless otherwise stated on the permit.

+- 6.3.2 Must have 16 inch red or fluorescent orange flags fixed on the widest point on each side or as stated on the permit. - 6.3.3 Maximum highway speed is the posted speed on all routes, unless otherwise noted on the permit.

-6.4 Over 14' in width:
+6.4 Over 14 feet in width but not exceeding 18 feet:

-- 6.4.1 Must be accompanied by at least three (3) pilot/escort vehicles, except on divided highways, when width does not exceed 16', then must be accompanied by at least two (2) pilot/escort vehicles.
-If the width exceeds 16', additional coordination and evaluation will be required. - 6.4.2 Must have 16" red or fluorescent orange flags affixed on all four corners at the widest points. - 6.4.3 Maximum highway speed is 45 MPH on all routes unless otherwise noted on the permit.
+- 6.4.1 Must be accompanied by at least three pilot/escort vehicles on all routes, unless otherwise stated on the permit. - 6.4.2 Must have 16 inch red or fluorescent orange flags affixed on all four corners at the widest points. - 6.4.3 Maximum highway speed is 45 MPH on all routes unless otherwise noted on the permit.